This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Jade Plant Toxicity in Pets

-Jade plants, also known as rubber plants, contain harmful chemicals that are likely to kill your pet if ingested.
+Jade or rubber plants contain harmful chemicals that are likely to kill your pet if ingested.
 The American Society for the Prevention of Cruelty to Animals lists the plant as among the most poisonous houseplants for animals.

-Pets such as dogs and cats are curious, often chewing on items around them.
+Pets like dogs and cats are curious, often chewing on items around them.
 Jade plant poisoning can be mild or severe, and if your pet takes a bite of this plant, it might develop the following symptoms and behavior:

 - Vomiting